This document outlines the purpose and uses of

 Pending status until it is processed by the next full update cycle, at which point the status changes to

 Active.
 After being processed by an update, your view is ready to use in reports.

 It is important to mention that after saving, the underlying query used to generate a

 Data Warehouse View cannot be edited.
-If for some reason you need to adjust the structure of a
+If you need to adjust the structure of a

-Data Warehouse View, you will need to create a new view and manually migrate any calculated columns, metrics, or reports from the original view to the new one.
+Data Warehouse View, you must create a view and manually migrate any calculated columns, metrics, or reports from the original view to the new one.
 When migration is complete, you can safely delete the original view.
 Because

-Data Warehouse Views are not editable, we strongly recommend that you test the output of your query using the
+Data Warehouse Views are not editable, Adobe recommends that you test the output of your query using the

 SQL Report Builder before saving your query as a Data Warehouse View.